mncrowe/QGDipoles.jl/docs/src/Examples.md

 ![image](Ex_1.png)

-Note that we transpose $\psi$ when plotting as $x$ corresonds to the first dimension of $\psi$.
+Note that we transpose ``\psi`` when plotting as ``x`` corresonds to the first dimension of ``\psi``.

 ## Example 2: multi-layer QG

 This example considers a 3-layer solution and introduces the concept of active and passive layers.
-We define an active layer to be a layer with a closed streamline at $x^2 + y^2 = \ell^2$ whereas a passive layer has no closed streamlines.
+We define an active layer to be a layer with a closed streamline at ``x^2 + y^2 = \ell^2`` whereas a passive layer has no closed streamlines.
 Therefore, fluid within the vortex in an active layer remains trapped in the vortex.
 Conversely, fluid in the passive layer is not trapped in a vortex core but can still be affected through the change in layer thickness associated with the streamfunction in neighbouring layers.
-Passive layers have $F_i(z) = (\beta_i/U) z$ everywhere and hence have no eigenvalue, $K_i$, to solve for.
+Passive layers have ``F_i(z) = (\beta_i/U) z`` everywhere and hence have no eigenvalue, ``K_i``, to solve for.
 Further, the coefficients within a passive layer are zero though the solution may still be non-zero due to the coefficients in neighbouring layers.
 Therefore, the corresponding linear system can be simplified by removing rows and columns corresponding to passive layers and solving the reduced system for the active layers only.

 We'll start by defining some parameters: